comsysto/akka-lab/README.md

 ### The Domain

 The purpose of the application is to simulate market participants which want to buy securities.
 Each participant can place orders: buyers place a bid, sellers place an ask.
 Bids and asks are matched in an orderbook (one per security) and a trade is made.
 The algorithm is based on [Akka's OrderBook.scala](https://github.com/akka/akka/blob/master/akka-actor-tests/src/test/scala/akka/performance/trading/domain/Orderbook.scala).
-[TODO: Describe matching algorithm very shortly]
+It basically tries to match the highest bids with the lowest asks as long as possible.
+If an order cannot be fulfilled entirely, it is split.

 All participants' goods are tracked in accounts: securities are kept in a depot, cash is kept in a deposit.
 Each account is charged as soon as an order is placed to avoid overcommitment.
 Upon fulfillment of an order the goods are credited.